Tropical Fantasy (album)

 Tropical Fantasy is a 1962 album by French composer Michel Magne, credited to "Michel Magne et son grand orchestre."
-It was released in France by Bel Air records and in the United States (with two fewer tracks) by Columbia Records.
+It was released in France by Bel Air records (with a cover photo from Three Lions) and in the United States, with two fewer tracks, by Columbia Records (with cover art by Marilyn Bass).
 It was reissued digitally in 2012.

 The album was recorded at Barclay-Hoche Studios.

 Background

 Although Magne is known primarily as a film composer, Tropical Fantasy is not his first, or his only, album of original music.
 In 1956, Magne released Musique pour films, which, despite the title, consisted entirely of music not written for films.
 And in 1959, "Michel Magne et son grand orchestre à cordes" released Paris, an easy listening album of music divided into four musical eras (1900, 1925, 1935, and 1955).
 In the same year, showing himself to be a pioneer of the genre, he released an album of electronic music, Musique tachiste.

-In 1962, the year Tropical Fantasy was released, Magne was nominated for an Academy Award for Best Original Score, for his score for the Gene Kelly film Gigot.
+In 1962, the year Tropical Fantasy was released, Magne was nominated for an Academy Award for Best Original Score, for his score for the Gene Kelly-Jackie Gleason film Gigot.

 Reception

-In a 4.5-star review for AllMusic, Jason Ankeny called it "one of the most unique and daring records in the exotica canon," while Billboard said it had "more gusto" than Martin Denny.
+In a 4.5-star review for AllMusic, Jason Ankeny called it "one of the most unique and daring records in the exotica canon."
+Billboard said it had "more gusto" than Martin Denny, and also noted the stereo effects, writing that the album "may appeal to new stereo fans."

-Geoff Alexander, in his 2019 book America Goes Hawaiian, wrote that Magne "included elements of musique concretète…. and he surprisingly created a seamless pastiche that may never be equalled, in terms of its orchestral complexity."
+Geoff Alexander, in his 2019 book America Goes Hawaiian, wrote that Magne "included elements of musique concrète…. and he surprisingly created a seamless pastiche that may never be equalled, in terms of its orchestral complexity."

 Space Age Pop Music said that "Magne manages to cram together into one album virtually all there is to love about space age pop music."